-Data Supplier Scottish Government Supplier information The Scottish Government has a range of responsibilities including: the economy, education, health, justice, rural affairs, housing, environment, equal opportunities, consumer advocacy and advice, transport and taxation.
+Data Supplier Scottish Government Supplier information including: the economy, education, health, justice, rural affairs, housing, environment, equal opportunities, consumer advocacy and advice, transport and taxation.
 The Scottish Survey Core Questions (SSCQ) gathers survey responses from harmonised questions in the Scottish Crime and Justice Survey (SCJS), the Scottish Health Survey(SHeS) and the Scottish Household Survey (SHS) into one output.
 Data type (counts or unit records) Counts Data Content: Scottish Surveys Core Questions is the result of harmonised questions asked across three major Scottish Government household surveys.
 The pooled sampling method results in an annual sample size of approximately 20,000.
 It is possible to request data to be aggregated over several years to obtain a larger sample size.
 This may be helpful when validating small population groups.
 SSCQ produces detailed information on the compositions, characteristics and attitudes of Scottish households and adults across a number of topic areas including equality characteristics, housing, employment, and perceptions of health and crime.
 Data are produced and available at national and subnational geographies.
 It should be noted that there is likely a trade-off between the level of geography and the detail of the data available.
-The relevant SSCQ data for our purposes are: Household and family relationships Household tenure Household landlord Household cars or vans Sexual orientation Marital or civil partnership status Country of birth General health Long term health problem or disability Ethnic group Religion Unpaid care Qualifications hold Supply Schedule: Qualifications held Annual
+The relevant SSCQ data for our purposes are: Household and family relationships Household tenure Household landlord Household cars or vans Sexual orientation Marital or civil partnership status Country of birth General health Long term health problem or disability Ethnic group Religion Unpaid careQualifications held Time period covered:: Survey results from 2019 and a multi-year data extract covering 2016-2019.

-Use of Data: Validation of population estimates for Scotland's Census 2022
+Use of Data: Validation of population estimates